tcfearn1999/cDCGAN/README.md

 4. Once training is complete, the trained generator model will be saved as 'cgan_generator.keras' file.

-5.After training, the script will be able to generate output images.
+5. After training, the script will be able to generate output images.
 Here's an example of the generated output:

 ![Generated after training for 300 epochs](/ouput/Ouput_300.png)